 Progressive lenses tend to be the got to solution for people over 40 because they look like your single vision lenses.
 Besides the popularity of progressive lenses, bifocals are oftentimes the go-to solution if people can not adjust to progressive lenses.
 The reason for the popularity can be also traced down to the visible distances of bifocals.
-If you are over 60 years old you will probably have an distance in around 3 feet wich you can not see sharp.
-You have to either go further away to see it through the field for vision in the distance or you ave to approach the object to see it clearly in the reading field.
+If you are over 60 years old you will probably have a distance of around 3 feet which you can not see sharp.
+You have to either go further away to see it through the field for vision in the distance or you have to approach the object to see it clearly in the reading field.

-We recommend go with progressives first the benefit you get form a smooth transition between distance and the reading power often times outweighs the smaller area of reading.
+We recommend going with progressives first.
+Because the benefit you get from a smooth transition between distance and the reading power oftentimes outweighs the smaller area of reading.